 3 Listen to them (God's laws, commandments and judgments) . . . and you will become a mighty nation and live in that rich and fertile land, just as the Lord, the God of our ancestors, has promised.
 (Deuteronomy 6:3)

-The book of Genesis tells us the idea of a land of promise originated with God making a covenant with the patriarch Abraham.
+The book of Genesis informs us the idea of a guaranteed inheritance originated with God making a covenant with the patriarch Abraham.

 I will give to you and to your descendants this land in which you are now a foreigner.
 The whole land of Canaan will belong to your descendants forever (Genesis 17:8)

-God personally promised Abraham that he and his descendants would be given the land of Canaan.
+God told Abraham that he and his descendants would be given the area known as Canaan.
 Because of Abraham's faith and obedience he and his children would be given a place to live not just as a gift, but as an inheritance!
-The New Testament reaffirms this promise made by the Eternal (see Hebrews 11:8-9).
+The New Testament reaffirms this promise made by the Eternal (see Hebrews 11:8 - 9).